Use Case

 AI agents managing deal pipelines that include a physical outreach step.

-Any acquisition workflow where speed-to-mailbox and delivery proof are competitive advantages.
+Any acquisition workflow where fast dispatch and delivery events are competitive advantages.

 Related